 FREQUENTLY ASKED QUESTIONS

-No, not yet, although we would consider a child of 8 if we were satisfied that his or her level of maturity was appropriate to the production.
+No, not yet.
 Generally, if we’ve specified an age range, the production will contain staging that requires a certain level of maturity mentally, emotionally and physically as well as vocally.
 Children may need to be responsible for timing their own actions onstage and understanding how to interact with other performers in fast-moving crowd scenes.

 My child is taller than the height limit listed.
 Can they audition?